splatas/helloworld-rs-lgim/README.md

 configmap/jboss-cli created
 ```

-2. Mount the configmap into the pods via the deployment
+2. Mount the configmap into the pods via the deployment **NOT MANDATORY (this configuration was included in Dockerfile as requested)**
 ```shell
 oc set volume deployment/helloworld-eap-lgim --add --name=jboss-cli -m /opt/eap/extensions -t configmap --configmap-name=jboss-cli --default-mode='0755' --overwrite
 ```